dflib/dflib/UPGRADE.md

   deprecating the old `Series.forData(..)`, `IntSeries.forInts(..)`, etc. Instead, there are a number of `Series.ofXyz` methods on the base Series interface.
 Make sure to upgrade your code before the old deprecated API goes away completely.

+* [dflib #183](https://github.com/bootique/bootique-agrest/issues/183): There are some changes to `CsvLoader` filtering API that break backwards compatibility:

+  * The existing `selectRows(pos, ValuePredicate)` and `filterRows(pos, ValuePredicate)` were replaced with `selectRows(RowPredicate)`.
+  * Only the columns included in the resulting DataFrame can be referenced in the select condition.
+You can no longer filter on CSV columns that are otherwise not present in the result.
+  * Indices / names of the resulting DataFrame columns should be used in the condition and not the indices of the CSV.
+  * Multiple conditions are not combined.
+The last specified condition wins.

 ## 0.14

 * [dflib #160](https://github.com/bootique/bootique-agrest/issues/160): From this release DFLob requires Java 11